Welcome to the Innisfil ideaLAB & Library’s Short Story Contest

 Have you ever dreamed of becoming an author or publishing a book?
 Whether you’re a writing pro or just looking to see what you can do, now is your chance!

-If you’re in Grades 3-12, you’re invited to enter the Innisfil ideaLAB & Library’s annual short story contest.
+If you live, work, or go to school in Innisfil and are in Grades 3-12, you’re invited to enter the Innisfil ideaLAB & Library’s annual short story contest.

-Canadian Children’s author, Naseem Hrab* is this year’s judge.
+Canadian Children’s author, Nadia Hohn* is this year’s judge.
 This is your chance to have your story read by a published author!
-Click here to join Naseem for a weekly video that’ll get you inspired to start writing now!
+Not sure where to get started?
+Click here for inspiration and guidance from last year’s judge Naseem Hrab!

 There are fantastic prizes to be won!
 Winners receive plaques, gift cards, and printed anthologies of the winning stories.
 The best overall story will also win the Seepe Walters Award, a $500 grand prize.